The artists behind the North Village Arts District art walk on Friday

 The mural will feature old warehouse-style panel windows that are painted to reflect the iconic places of downtown Columbia, he said, such as the Tiger Hotel and Jesse Hall.

-Not only is the mural going to feature the windows, but also a giant tree called Wish Tree inspired by various cultures from around the world.
+Not only will the mural feature the windows but also a giant tree called Wish Tree, inspired by various cultures from around the world.

 Stewart “Shon” Parker